testcontainers/testcontainers-go/docs/modules/index.md

 ### ContainerRequest options

-`Testcontainers for Go` provides with a set of default options to customise the container request for a given module, in order to simplify the creation of the container.
+In order to simplify the creation of the container for a given module, `Testcontainers for Go` provides with a set of `testcontainers.CustomizeRequestOption` functions to customise the container request for the module.
 These options are:

 - `testcontainers.CustomizeRequest`: a function that merges the default options with the ones provided by the user.
 Recommended for completely customising the container request.
 - `testcontainers.WithImage`: a function that sets the image for the container request.
 - `testcontainers.WithConfigModifier`: a function that sets the config Docker type for the container request.
+Please see [Advanced Settings](../features/creating_container.md#advanced-settings) for more information.
 - `testcontainers.WithEndpointSettingsModifier`: a function that sets the endpoint settings Docker type for the container request.
+Please see [Advanced Settings](../features/creating_container.md#advanced-settings) for more information.
 - `testcontainers.WithHostConfigModifier`: a function that sets the host config Docker type for the container request.
+Please see [Advanced Settings](../features/creating_container.md#advanced-settings) for more information.
-- `testcontainers.WithWaitStrategy`: a function that sets the wait strategy for the container request.
+- `testcontainers.WithWaitStrategy`: a function that sets the wait strategy for the container request, adding all the passed wait strategies to the container request, using a `testcontainers.MultiStrategy` with 60 seconds of deadline.
+Please see [Wait strategies](../features/wait/multi.md) for more information.
-- `testcontainers.WithWaitStrategyAndDeadline`
+- `testcontainers.WithWaitStrategyAndDeadline`: a function that sets the wait strategy for the container request, adding all the passed wait strategies to the container request, using a `testcontainers.MultiStrategy` with the passed deadline.
+Please see [Wait strategies](../features/wait/multi.md) for more information.

-## Update Go dependencies in the modules
+### Update Go dependencies in the modules

 To update the Go dependencies in the modules, please run: